 Etymology:

-The word “idealistic” originates from the word “ideal,” which comes from the Latin “idealis,” meaning “existing in idea” or “ideal.”
-At first, “ideal” referred to a perfect or ultimate form of something, often conceptual or abstract.
-In addition, the suffix “-istic” was added, which is used to describe something that pertains to a specific quality or characteristic.
-Moreover, the combination of these elements formed the term “idealistic” in the late 18th century, signifying someone or something that aligns with or strives for ideal forms or perfection.
-Eventually, the word took on a more specific meaning, referring to those who have a tendency to envision or pursue perfection, often without regard to practicality.
+The word “idealistic” originates from “ideal,” which comes from the Latin “idealis,” meaning “existing in idea” or “ideal.”
+Historically, “ideal” referred to a perfect or ultimate form of something, often conceptual rather than practical.
+In addition, the suffix “-istic” was added, forming adjectives that relate to a quality or characteristic.

 Example Sentence:

-• Moreover, her idealistic approach to education led her to create a school that emphasizes creativity and self-expression.
+- Moreover, her idealistic approach to teaching led her to design a classroom where creativity and self-expression are part of every unit.

-• In addition, the idealistic vision of a utopian society motivated many to work toward social reforms, even when the challenges seemed overwhelming.
+- In addition, the idealistic vision of a utopian society motivated people to pursue bold social reforms, even when the obstacles were significant.

-• Meanwhile, his idealistic beliefs about environmental conservation pushed him to start a campaign for sustainable living.
+- Meanwhile, his idealistic belief in environmental conservation pushed him to start a community campaign for sustainable living.

-• Finally, while some dismissed her idealistic dreams as impractical, others admired her unwavering commitment to making a difference.
+- Finally, while some dismissed her idealistic plans as impractical, others admired her commitment to making a difference.

 Idealistic Synonyms: